ECONOMY AFFAIRS AUGUST 2014

 As far as countries are concerned, the US tops the list with 183,500 people worth over $10 million, followed by China (26,600), Germany (25,400), UK (21,700), Japan (21,000), Switzerland (18,300) and Hong Kong (15,400).

 Over the past 10 years, millionaire and multimillionaire numbers have grown at vastly different rates.
 Millionaire numbers worldwide have gone up by 58% during this period, whilst multi-millionaire numbers have gone up by 71%.
 There are currently just over 13 million millionaires in the world (as of June 2014).
-Approximately 495,000 of these individuals can be classified as multi-millionaires.
+Approximately 495,000 of these individuals can be classified as multi-millionaires. - India ratings up FY15 GDP forecast to 5.7%

 India Ratings & Research revised its FY15 gross domestic product (GDP) growth forecast to 5.7 per cent from its April 2014 forecast of 5.6 per cent.
 However, it expects industrial GDP growth in FY15 to improve to 5.1 per cent from earlier estimates of 4.1 per cent (FY14: 0.4 per cent).
 If achieved, it will be the highest since FY12 (7.8 per cent).
 The Index of Industrial Production (IIP) grew 4 per cent over April-May 2014, it said.

 On inflation front, the agency expects Wholesale Price Index and the Consumer Price Index-based inflation to decline to 5.4 per cent and 7.9 per cent in FY15, respectively (FY14: 6.0 per cent and 9.5 per cent), expecting the government to intervene in the agricultural commodity market, should the prices rise.
 Current account deficit (CAD) is estimated to widen to $48.7 billion (2.2 per cent of the GDP), mainly due to improved industrial growth outlook which will boost imports.
-However, the financing of the CAD may not prove challenging due to higher capital inflow.
+However, the financing of the CAD may not prove challenging due to higher capital inflow. - Income from Alternate Investment Fund to be taxed at 30%

 The Finance Ministry has said that income of Alternative Investment Funds (AIF) will be taxed at the rate of 30 per cent.
 Such funds basically pool in money from domestic and overseas investors and invest on the basis of a pre-determined policy.

-The Central Board of Direct taxes was requested to clarify whether the income of such funds would be taxable in the hands of investors (contributors to the fund) or the trustees of the fund (who will be representing investors and know as Representative Assessee).
+The Central Board of Direct taxes was requested to clarify whether the income of such funds would be taxable in the hands of investors (contributors to the fund) or the trustees of the fund (who will be representing investors and know as Representative Assessee). - FDI in Telecom jumps to $1.5b

 After registering a huge decline in the recent past, foreign direct investment in the telecom sector grew manifold to $ 1.5 billion in the first two-months of the 2014-15 fiscal.
 In 2013-14, the sector has received total FDI of $ 1.3 billion.
 FDI in the telecom sector, which includes radio paging, cellular mobile, basic telephone services, attracted only $ 9 million during April-May period of the last fiscal, as per the Department of Industrial Policy and Promotion.